1. What is EyePACS?

 Several options are available:

-2. The readings can be done by local primary care physicians or by local eye care providers who have received EyePACS training and credentialing.
+2. The readings can be done by local primary care physicians or local eye care providers who have received EyePACS training and credentialing.

 11. How will clinicians know when a patient requires referral to an eye specialist?